 Honestly, the forecast is a bit of a wide target still, even with just a single year left in the game plan.
 In other words, gotta sharpen the pencil some more.

-Early Retirement Expert “Unknowns”
+Retire Early “Unknowns”

 Who knows where the health care insurance system will be by this time in 2019?
 More than anything, health insurance and health care out-of-pocket costs are the biggest unknown variables in this entire scheme.
 Shocker, eh?
 I’ll keep relying on my buddy Fritz to do the homework for me.
 He’s a PRO!